Alex Kidd in Miracle World – 2002 Developer Interview

 —Was the action still based around Alex’s jumping and punching?

 Ossale: No, originally he used a nyoibo as a weapon, but then we made him a disciple of Kenpou, and he became more of an original character, and so the punch became his main weapon.
-There were many changes like that, and the design went through several revisions before settling on its current form.
+There were many changes like that, and the design went through several revisions.

 —What other things did you do to distinguish Alex Kidd from Super Mario Bros.?